 For example, not too many decades ago, when we were a more rural country, wakes were held in the home, and the family of the deceased would wear black for awhile to indicate to the community that they were letting go, and not so available to join in the usual village activities.
 We do not do that anymore.
 I have so many clients say they were told to "just get over it, and go to work" at the funeral of a loved one.
 While a return to normal routine is part of the process, "just get over it" may leave some stones unturned psychologically.

-The focus in the Anger Management classes is on learning to manage the flow of grief, that there is a road map, that grieving is very important and necessary process involving a non-linear process of denial-bargaining-anger-grieving-acceptance.
+The focus in the Anger Management classes is on learning to manage the flow of grief, that there is a road map, that there are stages which one moves through while grieving.

 That particular sequence is based on the Kubler-Ross model of grieving, and I make it a point to let my clients know that there are other models.
 The point being that the experience of anger at a loved one for dieing is part of a normal process, and is a sign that healing is happening.
 Without a road map, an individual might judge themselves rather harshly for having such a thought and push it out of mind.
 What is close to the anger is the love and the sorrow, which must get acknowledged, felt, cried, journaled, ect.